sonic-net/SONiC/doc/ip-interface/loopback-action/ip-interface-loopback-action-design.md

 ### 1.2.3 Error handling
 **This feature will provide error handling for the next situations:**
-1. In CLI: invalid action, invalid interace, non ip interface
+1. In CLI: invalid action, invalid interface, non ip interface
-2. In SWSS: invalid action, invalid interace, non ip interface, invalid DB operation
+2. In SWSS: invalid action, invalid DB operation, invalid interface

 ### 1.2.4 Event logging
 **This feature will provide event logging for:** loopback action set on IP interface.